orchest/orchest/docs/source/user_guide/environment_variables.rst

 =====================

-Defining environment variables can be useful when you want to avoid persiting sensible data in your versioning system.
+Defining environment variables can be useful when you want to avoid persisting sensible data in your versioning system.
 These environment variables will be injected in your pipeline steps, and can be retrieved using the native way of your language of choice, e.g. ``os.environ["MY_VAR"]`` in python.
 It is possible to define environment variables at the project, pipeline or job level,